American Opportunity Tax Credit

 Private institutions may be sponsors of prepaid tuition programs.
 The definition of a “Qualified Tuition Program” will include certain prepaid tuition programs established and maintained by eligible educational institutions (including private institutions) that satisfy the requirements under code section 529.

 Exclusion for qualifying payouts.
 Distributions will be excluded from gross income to the extent they are used to pay for qualified higher education expenses.
 The exclusion will apply to payouts from qualified state tuition programs, and to payouts from qualified tuition programs established and maintained by entities other than a state.
 Starting January 1, 2018, the definition of qualified higher education expenses is expanded to include tuition for K-12 schools, as a result of the 2017 Tax Cuts and Jobs Act.
-However, the new law limits qualified 529 withdrawals for eligible K-12 tuition to $10,000 per beneficiary per year.
+However, the new law limits qualified 529 withdrawals for eligible K-12 tuition to $10,000 ($20,000 for married filing jointly) per beneficiary per year.

 Qualified higher education expenses will include special needs services for special needs beneficiaries.